ramonobdam/sigma/README.md

 - Calculation projects can easily be saved or exported

 ## Architecture
 For maintainability and reusability, the code is split in a separate UI and Core layer.
 The Core layer handles the data storage and calculations, while the independent User Interface layer enables the definition of parameters and instant viewing of results.
-In addition, this separation will make it easy to add a command line interface in the future.
+In addition, this separation will make it easy to add a command-line interface in the future.

 ### UI layer
 - Qt Quick